getlago/lago-docs/docs/guide/07_coupons.md

 :::

 ## Application scope
 **Coupons are deducted from the total amount of the following invoice(s)**, including subscription fees and charges.
-As mentioned previously, the value of the coupon is deducted from the amount of the invoice before tax.
+As mentioned previously, the value of the coupon is deducted from the amount of the invoice after tax.

 For coupons whose value is a fixed amount:
 - When the coupon only applies once and its value is higher than the invoice amount, the remaining unused amount will be applied to the following invoices, until the coupon is totally consumed or removed; and